FriesW/TigerHacks18/README.md

 Purer email though cryptographic proof of work.
 Creative application allows for an adaptable and scale-able solution.

+Made at TigerHacks 2018.
+See it on [DevPost](https://devpost.com/software/pureproof).

 ## Inspiration

 Spam emails drives everyone nuts.
 On top of this, all of our filtering systems are based on heuristics: they more-or-less guess.
 However, what if we introduced a small but non-zero cost to send an email?
 Everyday people wouldn't notice much impact, but it would on the scale of millions of spam emails.